Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

     Deallocating does not mean deleting the VM as it still exists in storage.

-    You will still incur storage charge even if the VM is deallocated
+    You will still incur storage charge even if the VM is deallocated.

 5. Can I automate the shutdown at periodic times of day?

-    **Potential Answer:** Yes, this functionality is available directly from the Azure platform, without the need for a custom solution.
-In addition, the customer can use Azure Automation runbooks or custom Azure PowerShell and Azure CLI scripts to start Azure VMs on as needed basis.
+    **Potential Answer:** Yes, this functionality is available directly from the Azure platform without the need for a custom solution.
+In addition, the customer can use Azure Automation runbooks or custom Azure PowerShell and Azure CLI scripts to start Azure VMs on as-needed basis.

 ## Customer quote (to be read back to the attendees at the end)